-**Please note: 2020 farm volunteers, out of an abundance of caution during this period of uncertainty regarding the COVID-19 pandemic, we are not working with farm volunteers for spring time activities.
-However, we continue to build our Hives (committees), which meet remotely.
-To join a hive, scroll to the bottom of this page.
-Please continue to check this website and our social media for update regarding farm volunteering.
-Updated: April 26, 2020**
+*Please note: 2021 farm volunteers, out of an abundance of caution during this pandemic, we are limiting farm volunteers for spring time activities.
+Our hope is to continue to fundraise and build our Hives (committees), which meet remotely.
+Please scroll to the bottom of this page for more info and join our mailing list for updates regarding farm volunteering.
+Updated: March 2, 2021

 WORK ON THE FARM

 All are welcome to come join the fun on the farm and grow food together for our community from April to November.
 On any day activities might include: attention to soil health, seeding, watering, transplanting, weeding, thinning, mulching and harvesting.

 - How to prepare for a day on the farm: Wear appropriate farming attire including close-toed shoes, gloves, hat, and apply sunblock.
 Bring a full Water Bottle!
 Remember you are going to get dirty.

 - Tools: You can bring your own tools if you have them.
 Please mark them, to identify them as your own.
 Helpful tools to bring include: gloves, pitch fork, shovel, trowel, weeder, and pruning shears.

 - Newhall Fields Community Farm Location: 189R Lynn Street, Peabody, MA 01960.
 Behind Tillie’s Farm Stand – Walk down the path to the left of the large greenhouse.

 - Parking: Street parking available along Lynn Street on either side of Farm Stand, please do not park in front of Tillie’s Farm Stand or in the parking lot as those spaces are reserved for Tillie’s Farm Stand customers only.
 No unauthorized vehicles are permitted in the fields.